akhilrajmailbox/AWS-GuestBook/README.md

 ### 1. What was the node size chosen for the Kubernetes nodes?
 And why?

   I choose 2 nodes (t3.medium -- 2 VCPU * 4 GB) in different zone.
-The main reason why I choose 2 worker Node for HA Configuration, ie) even one zone goes down completely, our application will serve without any issue because of the second zone.
+The main reason why I choose 2 worker Node is for HA Configuration, ie) even one zone goes down completely, our application will serve without any issue because of the second zone.

 For 1 environment resource usage :
 frontend * 3   ==  100m * 3 = 300m